Fooling Partial Dependence via Data Poisoning: Fooling Partial Dependence via Data Poisoning

-The gradient-based algorithm is similar to the genetic-based algorithm in that we aim to iteratively change the dataset used to calculate the explanation; nevertheless, its main assumption is that the model provides an interface for differentiation of output in respect to the input.
-It is important to initialize the algorithm randomly, e.g. by adding Gaussian noise to data, especially in the robustness check.
-Otherwise, the difference between the original explanation and the changed one equals $0$; thus, its derivative equals $0$.
-We present further details of the gradient-based algorithm in Appendix \ref{appendix:gradient}.
+Although we specifically consider the usage of neural networks because of their strong relation to differentiation, the algorithm's theoretical derivation does not require this type of model.
+For brevity, we derive the theoretical definitions of gradients $\nabla_{X_{-c}} \mathcal{L}^{\mathcal{PD},\;t}$, $\nabla_{X_{-c}} \mathcal{L}^{\mathcal{PD},\;r}$, and $\nabla_{X_{-c}} \mathcal{L}^{\mathcal{\overline{PD}},\;r}$ in the Supplementary material.
+Overall, the gradient-based algorithm is similar to the genetic-based algorithm in that we aim to iteratively change the dataset used to calculate the explanation.
+Nevertheless, its main assumption is that the model provides an interface for the differentiation of output with respect to the input, which is not the case for black-box models.